HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 > ## Exercise 2
 >
 > Write two functions that print the area and the perimeter of a rectangle respectively.
+They should have two parameters, for width and height.
 >
 > Write the `main` function so that you can input the width and height, then call those two functions.
+>
+> Then make a struct for rectangles, storing width and height, and pass that to those functions, instead of two separate parameters.

 ## Modifying the parameters